•

 Policy on Author Participation in Peer Review

-To promote a sustainable and high-quality peer-review process, the Journal of Higher Education and Student Affairs (JHESA) acknowledges that all authors who benefit from peer review share a responsibility to contribute to it.
+To promote a sustainable and high-quality peer-review process, the Journal of Higher Education & Student Affairs (JHESA) acknowledges that all authors who benefit from peer review share a responsibility to contribute to it.
 Therefore, authors who submit manuscripts are expected to participate as peer reviewers for future submissions within their field of expertise.
 This policy applies to all corresponding authors and co-authors who submit manuscripts to JHESA.
 The integrity and sustainability of peer review depend on mutual participation and collaboration; by contributing reviews, authors help ensure that the journal maintains timely and rigorous evaluation processes, benefiting the entire scholarly community.
 JHESA's peer review policy includes the following:

 • Reciprocal Review Expectation.
 Authors submitting a manuscript agree, as part of the scholarly community, to serve as peer reviewers for the journal when invited by the editorial team.
 Each author is expected to complete up to two (2) peer reviews per submission made to the journal.